VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_10_Generic_Algorithms/notes.md

 ### stable_sort(b, e, predicate)  or  stable_sort(b, e)

-    b,e : the range of elements in the sequence stable_sort() sorts the elements preserving the original order of the equal elements
+    b,e : the range of elements in the sequence0
+    stable_sort() sorts the elements preserving the original order of the equal elements

     ex :- list of words in alphabetical order